HowToDoInJava

 }

-To complete this tutorial, let’s see an example of reading and modifying a PDF file using PDFReader class provided by iText library itself.
-In this example, I will read content from PDF file and add some random content to it’s all pages.
+To complete this tutorial, let’s see an example of reading and modifying a PDF file using PDFReader class provided by the iText library itself.
+In this example, I will read content from a PDF and add some random content to all its pages.

 public static void main(String[] args) {